goyalanil/PB-MVBoost/README.md

 Related Paper:

-> Multiview Boosting by Controlling the Diversity and the Accuracy of View-specific Voters
+> Multiview Boosting by Controlling the Diversity and the Accuracy of View-specific Voters.
-> Anil Goyal, Emilie Morvant, Pascal Germain and Massih-Reza Amini
+> Anil Goyal, Emilie Morvant, Pascal Germain and Massih-Reza Amini.

 Link to the paper:
 https://arxiv.org/abs/1808.05784